cayennes/kanji-colorize/README.rst

 Rather than trying to refine this method, I believe a better solution would be a shared plugin/addon that adds diagrams to cards instead.
-Since anki 2.0 is around the corner I will be writing an addon for that instead of an anki 1.x plugin that would quickly become irrelevant.
+Since anki 2.0 is around the corner I am writing an addon for that instead of an anki 1.x plugin that would quickly become irrelevant.
 Hopefully the current clunky solution is good enough for the short term.